Ngaix/Wine-Quality-Analysis/README.md

 # Wine-prediction
-Quality prediction in red and white types
+Analyze and predict wine quality with 2 types of red and white